kentik/config-snippets/README.md

 # Guidelines
 * Files are organized in this directory structure
   * [Vendor] > ([Product Line]) > [Model]
-* For each router/switch model, multiple config files need to be present
+* For each device model, multiple config files need to be present
   * *Network flow configuration:* ```<flow_protocol>.conf```: netflow-9.conf, netflow-5.conf, ipfix.conf, sflow.conf ...
   * *Network flow configuration in case the Kentik Flow Proxy Agent is used:* ```<flow_protocol>-agent.conf```: netflow-9-agent.conf, ipfix-agent.conf ...
   * *Streaming Telemetry configuration based on the type of telemtry support and whether there the Kentik Flow Proxy Agent is used: telemetry:* telemetry_gnmi.conf, telemetry_native.conf, telemetry_native-agent.conf, telemetry_dialout.conf, telemetry_dialout-agent.conf ...